 SEPTA will use all methods of communication available to keep customers up-to-date on service status.
-The best tool for customers is the System Status feature on the SEPTA Website, which provides real-time service status and updates on possible disruptions.
+The best tool for customers is the System Status feature on the SEPTA website, which provides real-time service status and updates on possible disruptions.
 SEPTA will have additional staff on-hand to ensure this and other online tools are staying updated with the latest information.
-To access System Status, customers can go directly to www.septa.org/realtime/status/system-status.shtml, or to the homepage, www.septa.org and click on the System Status icon on the left-hand side.
+To access System Status, customers can go directly to realtime.septa.org/system, or to the homepage, www.septa.org and click on the System Status icon on the left-hand side.
 This tool is also available on the SEPTA App.
 In addition, all service advisories will be sent out via Twitter, with simultaneous notices sent to local news outlets by the SEPTA Media Relations staff.
 Customers are strongly urged to check the status of the SEPTA services they will be using online and/or by monitoring the local news.
 Riders can also call (215) 580-7800 to speak to SEPTA Customer Service representatives.

 For more information, such as schedules and trip-planning tools, customers can visit www.septa.org.